Class of 2022

 Devin graduated from Saint Thomas Aquinas High School, where he served on student government for four years and acted as student body president his senior year.
 He organized a canned food drive for Catholic Charities that raised 118,231 items in a week and also regularly worked with children with disabilities, teaching them the fundamentals of soccer through an organization named T.E.A.M.
 Soccer.
 He also participated in varsity track and field and soccer, was a National Merit Finalist, and was named a Kansas Governor’s Scholar.

 For his Social Justice summer, Devin explored his interests in global health and neurological disabilities by serving as an intern for the Center for Learning and Childhood Development in Accra, Ghana.
-He will researched solutions to improve access to adequate healthcare for children with developmental disabilities.
+He researched solutions to improve access to adequate healthcare for children with developmental disabilities.
 After graduation, Devin hopes to serve underserved communities through a career as a physician.

 - Areas of Study: Computer Science